 |Start Date:||Sept 2021|

 History will give you a better understanding of the past, why events happened as they did and give you a clearer view of today’s society and events.
-History is not just based on facts – the interpretation of these facts can be just as important and therefore, your personal thoughts and opinions are needed.
+History is not just based on facts, but it’s the interpretation of these facts which can be just as important, and therefore, your personal thoughts and opinions will be explored.

 What will I learn?